If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 Check the fuel injector circuit’s resistance using an ohmmeter/DVOM to confirm it is also within the acceptable range.

-To check for continuity, connect one probe to the injector connector’s harness, and the other probe to its pin on the PCM.
-If the resistance is over the limit, the injector might be drawing too much current, and this can damage the driver inside the PCM.
-If it’s over the limit, the circuit may be open somewhere, otherwise, you can suspect the PCM to be the problem.
+To check for continuity, connect one probe to the injector connector’s harness and the other to its pin on the PCM.
+If the resistance is over the limit, the injector might be drawing too much current, which can damage the PCM driver.
+If it’s over the limit, the circuit may be open somewhere; otherwise, you can suspect the PCM to be the problem.

 Also, get readings for the electrical resistance of each injector.
 Set the probes across the two terminals of the injector.
 It should normally be between 12 and 15 ohms.
 Check your vehicle’s manual for the exact range.